 When are group tours available?

 Guide-led group tours are available from 8:30 am to 3:30 pm.
-One week's notice is required to book guide-led tours; however, capacity is limited and tours are subject to availability.
+A minimum of one week's notice is required to book guide-led tours; however, capacity is limited and tours are subject to availability.
 Morning tours sell out quickly.
 Please book early for best availability.

 Can we come in the evening?